 Wendy Powers, Animal Science, (515) 294-1635, firstname.lastname@example.org

-The laboratory consists of eight rooms for housing animals.
+A new Iowa State laboratory facility opened last fall to help researchers study the impact of diet.
+It consists of eight rooms for housing animals.
 Each room can accommodate one horse, one lactating cow, two growing heifers, six finishing pigs, 25 turkeys, 60 broilers or 85 laying hens.

-Penning, feed and water handling systems and manure handling apparatus for each species can be removed from the chambers to accommodate the needs of different species.
-Powers said this flexibility makes the laboratory the only of its kind in the nation.
+Penning, feed and water-handling systems and manure-handling apparatus for each species can be removed from the chambers to accommodate the needs of different species.
+Powers said this flexibility makes the laboratory the only one of its kind in the nation.

-The new lab has online monitoring capabilities for hydrogen sulfide, ammonia, nitrous oxides, nitrogen oxides, sulfur oxides, methane, carbon dioxide and volatile organic carbons.
-Through software control, gaseous concentration monitoring of the rooms occurs in sequential fashion, beginning first with incoming air for 30 minutes, then through each of the eight rooms' exhaust airs for 30 minutes.
+The new lab has online monitoring capabilities for the each of the gases of interest.
 Airflow rates into and out of each room are measured as well, allowing the emission rates of each gas to be calculated.